 Evidence: Parker, Lee Chong et al (2016) states that general practitioner numbers relative to population have not only been increasing but that the increase has caused cognitive overload in the physicians.
 Nash Q T (2013) also shows that the experience of meeting people who are in suffering tends to create a subconscious effect of helplessness that removes the rigor for making proper diagnoses

 Analysis: While contrary evidence has been given regarding the effects of seeing people in suffering by Loki B N (2017) It remains to be shown that there is no negative effect on a witness if an appalling or painful experienced is witnessed by a normal human.

 Transition to next paragraph: It is our position that stress levels caused by huge patient numbers who are in suffering affect the psychology of the practitioner that one becomes insensitive to the importance of hope in treatment and that one is likely to misdiagnose a condition.

-Once the parts of the main argument have been stated and transitioned as illustrated above, it’s high time for one to write down the effective summary of the whole argument in a format that is similar to other kinds of essays.
+Once the parts of the main argument have been stated and transitioned as illustrated above, it’s high time for one to write down the effective summary of the whole argument in a format that is similar to other kinds of essays from other essay writers.
 One should recapitulate on the main thesis using different terms and state how this conclusion facilitates future development of the topic at hand.

 This article has given a sample of an APA literature review outline and the mechanics it follows as a module based program.
 It is our hope that you can inductively infer even through practice the thought process behind creating such an outline.
 Read through a literature review outline example or two to see how to bring these pointers to life.